open-edge-insights/eii-core/README.md

 ```
 * By default EIS is provisioned with Single node cluster.
+* If docker compose file is not provided to the provisioning script, it will just start ETCD for the node.
 * In order to join nodes to EIS cluster.
 Please follow steps mentioned in [docker_setup/provision/EISCluster.md](docker_setup/provision/EISCluster.md) to provision EIS to new nodes in same cluster